opentechinstitute/luci-commotion/README.md

 Design changes should follow the Human Interface Guidelines described on the main project site.

-This theme appears as luci-commotion-theme in Commotion-OpenWRT's menuconfig options
+This theme appears as luci-theme-commotion in Commotion-OpenWRT's menuconfig options

 ## Links